networkoptix/nx_open/readme.md

 previously selected configuration (if any) is not needed anymore and can be deleted manually.

-If you don't need advanced debugging features, you may choose one of the Release configurations - the basics of visual debugging like breakpoins and step-by-step execution will work anyway in most cases, and the build time and disk usage will be noticeably lower than with a Debug configuration.
+If you don't need advanced debugging features, you may choose one of the Release configurations - the basics of visual debugging like breakpoints and step-by-step execution will work anyway in most cases, and the build time and disk usage will be noticeably lower than with a Debug configuration.

 After choosing the desired build configuration and successfully finishing the CMake generation